mayankgith-10/LeetMetric/README.md

 # LeetMetric
-This is a project that displays the Stats of the LeetCoder just by entering the username.
+This is a project that displays the Performance Stats of the LeetCoder just by entering the username.